Posted on June 19, 2013

 1. Definition: Some state assault weapon bans prohibit specific weapons by listing them by name.
 Some bans list features that, when present, make a gun an assault weapon.
 The latter are known as generic feature tests.
 Generic feature tests, emphasizing high capacity and enhanced control during firing, are intended to identify assault weapons based on the military features that enhance a weapon’s lethality.
 Generic feature tests that require a weapon to have only one of a list of features are more comprehensive than those that require two.
 A one-feature test captures more assault weapons and makes it harder for the gun industry to evade the law by modifying banned weapons.

 The generic feature tests in other bans, including the expired federal ban, are two-feature tests.
-Hawaii (assault pistols only) and Massachusetts use the definition of “assault weapon” from the expired federal law.
+Hawaii only bans assault pistols, but not assault rifles or shotguns, and both Hawaii and Massachusetts use the definition of “assault weapon” from the expired federal law.
 Hawaii uses the generic feature definition from the federal law, but does not include a list of named weapons.
 Massachusetts uses both the federal law’s generic feature definition and its list of named weapons.
 Maryland uses its own two-feature test and list of named weapons.

 4. The Takings Clause.
 Bans on assault weapons–whether they contain grandfather provisions or not–do not present a problem under the Takings Clause of the Fifth Amendment.

 1. Minnesota: Minnesota prohibits the possession of “semiautomatic military-style assault weapons” by persons under 18 years of age, as well as other prohibited persons, and imposes additional restrictions on transfers through firearms dealers.